FlipperPA/at-t-pihole/README.md

 * When prompted to choose a privacy level, choose Anonymous mode
 * When installation is complete, be sure to note the password for the web interface!

-## Activate the DHCP Server on the Pi Hole
+## Activate the DHCP Server on the Pi-hole, and Configure the AT&T Router to Use It

-Visit http://pi-hole/admin/ and log in with the password for the web interface.
+Visit http://pi-hole/admin/ and log in with the password you just noted for the web interface.

 * Click on `Settings`, `DHCP`.
 * Check `DHCP server enabled`
-* Enter IP range From `192.168.1.2` to `192.168.1.150`
+* Enter IP range From `192.168.1.2` to `192.168.1.150` (feel free to tweak these values if you know what you're doing)
 * Ensure the `Router (gateway) IP address` is `192.168.1.254`

-Navigate to http://192.168.1.254 a log in to the router configuration.
+Navigate to http://192.168.1.254 and log in to the router configuration interface.

 * Click on `Firewall`, `IP Passthrough`
 * Under `Allocation Mode`, click `Passthrough`
-* Select the `pi-hole` from the `Passthrough Fixed MAC Address` device list, to enter the MAC address
+* Select the `pi-hole` from the `Passthrough Fixed MAC Address` device list, which populated the proper MAC address
 * Click `Save` at the bottom.
 * Go to the Home Network tab.
 * Navigate to Subnets & DHCP.
 * Set DHCP Server to Off.
 * Click `Save` at the bottom
-* Restart the router
+* Restart the router by navigating to `Device`, `Restart Device`

+## You're done!

+Congrats!
+After the router reboots after a few minutes, you should be active.
+You can navigate to the Raspberry Pi web interface at http://pi-hole/admin/ to see a dashboard of what it is blocking and configure more lists.
+It is a good idea to test a power outage: turn off both the router and Raspberry Pi for a minute, and then turn them both back on.
+After five minutes, ensure your devices can still connect to the internet.

+If anything goes wrong, you may have to hit the factory reset button on the AT&T router.
+Ask me how I know. :)

+Good luck!